Morsheda will never forget the day she nearly lost her baby son, Murshid.

 ‘I feel very scared of the river.
-When I look at it I keep thinking “it is coming”.’
+I keep thinking “it is coming”.’

 ‘My children were so scared.
 My sister was holding them very tightly and we were panicking because my neighbour’s child was washed away.’